j2l/walk-and-graph-svelte-components/README.md

 # Svelte project?
 The partially present svelte project here is just for you to test the `walk.js` script.
 This svelte project is just filled with `mport` statements.
-Simply  `git clone –-depth 1 https://github.com/j2l/walk-and-graph-svelte-components.git` or npx this project and use it to test (see below).
+Simply  `git clone –-depth 1 https://github.com/j2l/walk-and-graph-svelte-components.git` or npx degit this project and use it to test (see below).

 # Very simple usage
 `node walk.js src/main.js`